mieweb/docs/content/features/quality-of-care/measures/quality-measure-specifications-and-recommended-workflows/cms-124-cervical-cancer-screening.md

 #### Workflow A

 1. While documenting the encounter, record an active diagnosis of Congenital or Acquired Absence of Cervix (2.16.840.1.113883.3.464.1003.111.12.1016)

-- Use the Smart Plan section quick lists to record the condition
+* Use the Smart Plan section quick lists to record the condition

 OR

-- Use the Past Medical History section quick lists to record the condition
+* Use the Past Medical History section quick lists to record the condition

 OR

-- Use the Symptoms/Diagnosis section quick lists to record the condition
+* Use the Symptoms/Diagnosis section quick lists to record the condition
 2. Continue documenting the encounter, as appropriate
 3. When completed, Close and Archive the encounter
 4. This can also be documented outside of an encounter